 Now, I wondered what triggered this as I had never ever tried to initiate any firmware update.
 The camera somehow thought that an upgrade was available.
 I’m not sure if it was looking for the update file on the memory card or somewhere else.

-The problem was not just that the error screen was showing, it was even worse.
-None of the buttons on the camera would function.
+Error screen was not the only problem though, it was even worse.
+None of the buttons on the camera were functional.
 The screen would just stay ON and I wasn’t able to dismiss it by any means.
 Even worse, the screen would stay ON with the same error message, even after I moved the power button to OFF.
-Wow, that was mind boggling.
+Wow, that was mind-boggling.

 The first time this happened, I traveled about 18kms from home to a Canon Authorized Service Center.
 They asked me about the warranty and other details and took the Camera to the technician and brought it back in about 20 minutes, all fixed and working fine.
 When I asked them about what they did to fix it, they didn’t give me a clear answer at all.

 The camera worked fine for a few days and the problem occurred again.
 I had no choice but to follow the above procedure for the second time.
-Once again, they didn’t give me a clear answer as to what’s happening what is triggering the firmware update process?
+Once again, they didn’t give me a clear answer about why the firmware update program error occurred?
 Once again, the problem was fixed in about 10-15 minutes.

-The third time again, when this happened, I followed the same procedure as above but this time asked them firmly about why the issue occurred repeatedly.
+The third time, when this happened, I followed the same procedure as above but this time asked them firmly about why the issue occurred repeatedly.
 And the answer was simple, there was a file missing.
 We copied it and it works now.
-I asked them to reconfirm and assure that the issue won’t occur again.
+I asked them to reconfirm and give me assurance that the issue won’t occur again.
 To which they confidently said, “It won’t”.

-Here’s a step by step description of how to fix the Firmware Update Program – update file not found – issue on Canon EOS 70D:
+Here’s a step-by-step solution of how to fix the Firmware Update Program – update file not found, an issue on Canon EOS 70D: